AdrienBertaud/Find-the-Higgs-boson-with-machine-learning/README.md

 To run the code that generates our predictions, first copy the the train and test datasets to /data/train.csv and /data/test.csv.
 It then suffices to run `run.py`, the predictions are then stored in result/result.csv.
 The codebase is splitted into several files with different contents:

-* run.py: To get our model
+* **run.py**: to get our model
-* compare_methods.ipynb: jupyter notebook that contains code we used for the evaluation
+* **compare_methods.ipynb**: Jupyter Notebook that contains code we used to run each method with various parameters
+* **plot.ipynb**: Jupyter Notebook to plot results
+* **implementations.py**: contains the 6 methods we had to implement and all functions that are necessary to execute them
-* evaluation.py: functions to do the evaluation, such as splitting the data, the cross validation and computing different metrics
+* **evaluation.py**: functions to do the evaluation, such as splitting the data, the cross validation and computing different metrics
-* implementations.py: contains the 6 functions we had to implement and all functions that are necessary to execute them